karenpayneoregon/solutions-from-forums/SpreadSheetLight1/readme.md

 ﻿# About

-An example for using SpreadSheetLight with .NET Core.
+An example for using SpreadSheetLight with .NET Core which opens an existing Excel .xlsx file and writes to a single column then saves the file.

 ## Requires